leejo/CGI.pm/README.md

 # LICENSE

 The CGI.pm distribution is copyright 1995-2007, Lincoln D. Stein.
-It is distributed under GPL and the Artistic License 2.0.
+It is distributed under the Artistic License 2.0.
 It is currently maintained by Lee Johnson (LEEJO) with help from many contributors.

 # CREDITS